-No new rehabilitation plantings are planned for 2021/22.
+- No construction works are planned for the 2022-23 reporting period.
+Maintenance activities such as drain and silt pond clearance may occur. - No new rehabilitation plantings are planned for 2022-23.
 Maintenance of existing rehabilitation plantings will be ongoing.

-Figure 7 - Tailings Storage Facility Closure Concept Proposed in 1997
+Figure 8: Tailings Storage Facility Closure Concept Proposed in 1997.

-Figure 8 - Concept Closure Plan 2021
+Figure 9: Concept Closure Plan 2021.

-Figure 9 - Development Site & Environs Rehabilitated Areas 2020
+Figure 10: Development Site & Environs Rehabilitated Areas.